Federal Correctional Institution, Danbury: History

 FCI Danbury and its camp were the only federal prisons in the Northeast which housed women, and the repurposing would further promote an imbalance of women's prisoner space within the BOP system.
-In August 2013 11 senators from the Northeast sent a letter to the BOP director criticizing the move, since it would mean there would be no facility for female federal prisoners from the Northeast; the move would mean that all of the women would be far from their families and loved ones.
+In August 2013, 11 senators from the Northeast sent a letter to the BOP director criticizing the move, since it would mean there would be no facility for female federal prisoners from the Northeast; the move would mean that all of the women would be far from their families and loved ones.
 In November of that year several senators announced that at FCI Danbury the BOP would install a new low security camp for women and convert an existing minimum security camp into a low security camp for women to remedy the issue.
 As of August 2014 there was no timeline for the installation of the new women's facilities, no new construction had yet occurred at FCI Danbury.
 U.S. citizens would be eligible for the camps, but non-U.S. citizens would still be incarcerated farther away.
 As of that time there were no federal women's prisons left in the Northeast.
 Orange Is the New Black: My Year in a Women's Prison writer Piper Kerman criticized the move in an op-ed in The New York Times.
 A new $25 million women's facility was completed and began accepting female inmates in December 2016.

+In July 2024, former White House chief strategist Steve Bannon began serving a four month prison sentence at the facility for a contempt of Congress conviction.